schoenemeyer/specfem3d-centos-gpu/README.md

 Estimated total run time in seconds =    811.10199375900265
 ```

-## Run the same example "sep_bathymetry" with GPUs
+## Run the same example "sep_bathymetry" with one GPU

 From the top directory run configure like this